F5CodeGuru/asm241consolidated/_build/html/_sources/module8/lab1/lab1.rst.txt

 Mitigate an XXE attack
 ~~~~~~~~~~~~~~~~~~~~~~

-1. Login to the BIG-IP as before with admin/f5DEMOs4u!
+1. Login to the BIG-IP as before with admin/password

 2. Browse to Local Traffic > Virtual Servers > asm_vs and select "Policies" under the security tab

 3. Make sure "ASM241" is selected as your Application Security Policy and that you have "Log Illegal Requests" as your Log Profile

+|

 .. image:: images/ltmsettings.png
+        :width: 600px

+|

 4. Go to Security > Application Security > Attack Signatures and make sure your current edited policy is ASM241.